godotengine/godot-docs/classes/class_packetpeerudp.rst

 - void **close** **(** **)**

-Close the UDP socket the :ref:`PacketPeerUDP<class_packetpeerudp>` is currently listening on.
+Close the UDP socket the ``PacketPeerUDP`` is currently listening on.

 .. _class_PacketPeerUDP_get_packet_ip: